SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

-1. **The hidden trade-off.** Saying something is green by using narrow criteria and ignoring other more important environmental impacts.
+1. **The hidden trade-off**.
+Saying something is green by using narrow criteria and ignoring other more important environmental impacts.
-2. **No proof.** Claiming greenness without easily accessible supporting information.
+2. **No proof**.
+Claiming greenness without easily accessible supporting information.
-3. **Vagueness.** Using poorly defined terms, often for marketing or reputational purposes.
+3. **Vagueness**.
+Using poorly defined terms, often for marketing or reputational purposes.
-4. **Irrelevance.** Committing to a valid environmental claim, but an unimportant or resolved one
+4. **Irrelevance**.
+Committing to a valid environmental claim, but an unimportant or resolved one
-5. **Lesser of two evils.** Making true claims within your own category, which distract from greater concerns of the category as a whole.
+5. **Lesser of two evils**.
+Making true claims within your own category, which distract from greater concerns of the category as a whole.
-6. **Fibbing.** Making environmental claims that are false.
+6. **Fibbing**.
+Making environmental claims that are false.
-7. **Worshipping false labels.** Giving the impression of 3rd-party endorsement when the association does not in fact exist.
+7. **Worshipping false labels**.
+Giving the impression of 3rd-party endorsement when the association does not in fact exist.

 We have come up with seven more:

 1. **“I can’t bear to look!”** Greenwashing by omission.
 An institution may drag it heels on collecting sustainability data or doing rigorous analyses, especially if deep down it knows it might not like what it will find.
-2. **Transparency without agency.** Even if an institution is being honest, rigorous and bold in how it collects and analyses sustainability, and how it communicates the results … is it checking to make sure this information is actually being used?
+2. **Transparency without agency**.
+Even if an institution is being honest, rigorous and bold in how it collects and analyses sustainability, and how it communicates the results … is it checking to make sure this information is actually being used?
 Is it supporting the creation and empowerment of audiences and users?
-3. **Passing the buck.** Similarly, an institution may disclose climate-related information in the expectation that key stakeholders (students, funders, regulators, the public, etc.) will then take appropriate action, and alter the institution’s operating environment.
+3. **Passing the buck**.
+Similarly, an institution may disclose climate-related information in the expectation that key stakeholders (students, funders, regulators, the public, etc.) will then take appropriate action, and alter the institution’s operating environment.
-4. **Convenient benchmarking.** It’s natural for organisations to benchmark themselves against similar organisations (e.g. a university will tend to compare itself to other universities in the same country, and perhaps regionally and globally).
+4. **Convenient benchmarking**.
+It’s natural for organisations to benchmark themselves against similar organisations (e.g. a university will tend to compare itself to other universities in the same country, and perhaps regionally and globally).
 This can lead to an “eco echo chamber” where entire sectors are behind on climate ambition.
 Science-based targets are one good antidote, although here too we’ll have to be careful -- science seldom speaks with one voice, and there may be temptations to cherry-pick the most convenient advice.
-5. **Sustainability as an excuse for every decision.** If sustainability is not the real driver behind a decision, it is better to be honest about that.
+5. **Sustainability as an excuse for every decision**.
+If sustainability is not the real driver behind a decision, it is better to be honest about that.
 If there are incidental sustainability benefits, that’s great, but frame them appropriately.
 Otherwise you risk giving the wrong impression about the sustainability costs and benefits of various actions.
 6. **“A+ for effort, but …”** Some initiatives really do contribute in positive ways, but use up significant amounts of time, energy, attention, money and other resources which could be much better used.
 Should we think of them as a form of greenwashing?
 Maybe.
 Of course, we can’t always expect to be perfectly efficient when it comes to climate action.
 But if the 2020s is to be the decade of delivery, we can’t have (just for example) sustainability leads being asked to devote large amounts of their time to raising awareness with symbolic actions.
-7. **“It’s ALL just greenwashing!”** Of course, it is also possible for something to _look _like greenwashing, when it is actually making a useful and well-proportioned contribution to climate transition.
+7. **“It’s ALL just greenwashing!”** Of course, it is also possible for something to _look_ like greenwashing, when it is actually making a useful and well-proportioned contribution to climate transition.
 Better to be constructive and detailed when assessing an initiative, than to make accusations based on a hunch.

 [Lamb et al. (2020)](https://doi.org/10.1017/sus.2020.13) mention climate denialism, climate-impact scepticism, _ad hominem_ attacks on climate scientists, but devote most of their article to “**discourses of delay**.”
 They offer this typology: